dabapps/periodical/README.md

 These are particular useful for aggregating events at differing time granualities, for example when generating graphs or reports covering a given time span.

+You can install the `periodical` module using pip:

+    pip install periodical

+---

+## Basic usage

 ### The CalendarPeriod class

 The `CalendarPeriod` class is used to represent an interval of dates.